 We like company.
 But preferably not human company.
-We prefer the electronic kind: T.V.s and films.
-Even the computer will do.
+We prefer the electronic kind: TV, films, even the computer will do.

 My guilty pleasure is the same as Oprah’s

-My personal guilty pleasure is chips and dip.
+I love chips and dip.
 I’m in excellent company – Oprah also loves chips.
-A friend’s guilty pleasure is ‘light butter’ popcorn (gotta love that branding).
+A friend’s guilty pleasure is ‘light butter popcorn’ (gotta love that branding).
 I’ve heard raw cookie dough is a thing.

-I’ve yet to hear anyone say their choice of comfort food is a tofu and quinoa salad.
+I’m yet to hear anyone say their choice of comfort food is tofu or quinoa salad.

 Yup.
 Salt.
 Sugar.
 Fat.

-The electronic company plus comfort food does appear to be a successful stress reducer.
-In the short term that is, until the extra kilos cause us extra stress… that we need to soothe with comfort food in front of the telly.
+The electronic company plus comfort food appears to be a stress reducer… in the short term that is.
+Until the extra kilos cause us more stress… that we need to soothe with comfort food in front of the telly.
 Ad infinitum…

-There are several complementary approaches to busting emotional eating, including – and especially – resolving stress at source, but there is one super quick and easy strategy – and that is – not to eat our comfort food in front of the T.V.
+There are several approaches to busting emotional eating, including – and especially – resolving stress at source, but there is one super quick and easy strategy and that is – not to eat our comfort food in front of the TV!